Legana, the reason for a conscious turnoff

 Does this sound like you?

-If this sounds like your kind of journey, then Beauty Point is waiting for you.
+If this sounds like your kind of journey, your local hosts in Legana are waiting to show you around.

 Day One